Loyalty Programs: Savings & Benefits

 Each system offers various services and benefits, which you can see if you visit the sites listed below.
-Depending on your spending habits, being a cardholder can be very beneficial in terms of savings.
-Even at the most basic level, using a Plussa-kortti at the supermarket for a few groceries each week will save you a packet each year because being a cardholder entitles you to buy the products on special at the discount price, whereas non-cardholders must pay the regular price.
+Depending on your spending habits, being a member can be very beneficial in terms of savings.
+Even at the most basic level, using a Plussa-kortti at the supermarket for a few groceries each week will save you a packet each year because being a member entitles you to buy the products on special at the discount price, whereas non-members must pay the regular price.
 I often buy my 'regular' products without realising they're on sale, then swipe my card at the checkout and BING! €4 off.
+Additionally, members receive accrued bonus 'vouchers' occasionally which knock an additional sum off the bill.

-Additionally, I receive vouchers through the mail occasionally which I can use like cash in the supermarket and participating stores.
-It's not just supermarkets; the Plussa card for example works in some department stores, so if you buy a TV or something substantial there the value of the vouchers next time is substantial too.
-You'll save your joining fee in no time!
+Loyalty programs don't just work in supermarkets; the Plussa card for example works in some department stores, so if you buy a TV or something substantial your accrued bonuses are substantial too.
 There are other benefits to membership, such as special offers at certain restaurants and hotels.